 On New Year's Eve, I always cook something wonderful, decadent, over-the-top for my family.
 (It's our one last bit of extravagance before the resolutions kick in.)

 I vary the side dishes, salads, and dessert from year to year, but it seems our main course is always prime rib, also known as standing rib roast.
-Our daughters do NOT eat beef—one is a vegetarian and the other eschews anything other than poultry (white meat please) or salmon.
-Today both daughters are away from home, so tonight we are enjoying our New Years dinner in a most decadent way.
+Our daughters do NOT eat beef—one is a vegetarian and the other eschews anything other than poultry (white meat please) or salmon so the roast will be small—just enough for the two of us (plus leftovers).

 We are having a delicious prime rib using a recipe found online for "low and slow" roasting.
 I have had amazing success using this method for pork roasts and chicken so I am hopeful that this method will also create a wonderfully moist and tender prime rib for Mr. Carb Diva and me.